saluteyang/saluteyang.github.io/_posts/2019-07-01-life-and-death-clf.md

 feature_coefs.sort_values(by='abs_coef', ascending=False, inplace=True)
 ```

-To supplement the given dataset, I scraped the wikipedia page (amid much struggling with encoding) where breed names are mapped to the breed groups as stipulated by the American Kennel Club (eg., hound, terrier, sporting, herding, toy, etc.).
+To supplement the given dataset, I scraped the wikipedia page (struggling mightily with encoding) where breed names are mapped to the breed groups as stipulated by the American Kennel Club (eg., hound, terrier, sporting, herding, toy, etc.).
 AKC keeps a database that shows the personalities of each individual breed.
-However, aggregating at the breed group level, in fact, gives a good approximation of the effect of breed on adoption.
+However, aggregating at the breed group level gives a good approximation of the effect of breed on adoption.

 ```python
 import unicodedata